MS/PhD Degree Program

 - A minimum of 18 semester hours in undergraduate psychology courses, including courses in Quantitative Methods (Psychological Statistics) and Experimental Design.
 Students lacking some or all of these prerequisite courses, but presenting an exceptional undergraduate record, may nevertheless be granted graduate admission.
 However, students may be asked to remove such deficiencies before or during their first academic year.

 - GRE scores (Verbal, Quantitative, and Written Analytical).

 - Letters of recommendation from at least three persons familiar with the applicant’s academic background and aptitude for graduate work in psychology, specifying in detail the applicant’s capabilities for graduate study and for future performance as a psychologist.

-- A personal statement of 500-1,000 words indicating the specific graduate program area being applied for, and describing the applicant’s prior research and applied experience, current research and applied interests, and career goals.
+- An essay of approximately 1200 words indicating the specific graduate program being applied to, and describing the applicant’s prior research and applied experience, current research and applied interests, and career goals.
 Prior research involvement is weighted heavily.

 - A willingness to be interviewed in person or by phone by members of the department faculty, should that be requested.